• Skip to primary navigation

 A large white post filled with soup, fresh basil leaves, and a wooden spoon.

-• How do you thicken tomato soup?
-This vegan tomato soup recipe uses blended cashews to thicken the texture and make it taste extra creamy.
+This dairy-free tomato soup recipe uses blended cashews instead of milk to thicken the soup and make it taste extra creamy.

 Success Tips